conrad-mukai/terraform-aws-lambda-alarm/example/README.md

 # Rube Goldberg Alarm Clock

-The [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) alarm clock uses the `terraform-aws-lambda-alarm` module to send a notification at a certain time.
+The [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) alarm clock uses the `lambda-alarm` module to send a notification at a certain time.
 The Python code in the `src` directory computes the number of seconds since the beginning of the UTC day and posts that number to a CloudWatch custom metric.
 An alarm is programmed to send a notification when the metric reaches the desired time.

 ## How to Use